-The following discussion and analysis of our financial condition and results of operations should be read in conjunction with our consolidated financial statements and related notes and other information included elsewhere in this Annual Report.
+The following discussion and analysis of our financial condition and results of operations for the years ended December 31, 2021 and 2022 should be read in conjunction with our consolidated financial statements and related notes and other information included elsewhere in this Annual Report.
+For a similar detailed discussion comparing the year ended December 31, 2020 to the year ended December 31, 2021, refer to Item 7.
+Management's Discussion and Analysis of Financial Condition and Results of Operations in our Annual Report on Form 10-K for the year ended December 31, 2021.
 This discussion contains forward-looking statements that involve risks and uncertainties.
 Our actual results could differ materially from the results described in or implied by the forward-looking statements.
 Factors that could cause or contribute to those differences include, but are not limited to, those identified below and those discussed in Part I, Item 1A.
 "Risk Factors" and "Cautionary Note Regarding Forward-Looking Statements" included elsewhere in this Annual Report on Form 10-K.